w3f/w3f-education/docs/Substrate/section3/install-explore-frontend.md

 description: Install and explore the frontend template for debugging and developing your pallet.
 ---

-The [front end template](https://github.com/substrate-developer-hub/substrate-front-end-template) is a valuable source that will allow us to quickly verify and test our Substrate chain with minimal interference.
+The [front-end template](https://github.com/substrate-developer-hub/substrate-front-end-template) is a valuable source that will allow us to quickly verify and test our Substrate chain with minimal interference.

 ## Installation